To: Jacinda Ardern - Prime Minister of New Zealand

 We ask that you pressure the Australian Government for New Zealand to take 150 people from Australian detention centres per year.
 This should be met retrospectively for each year since 2013 when it was first proposed.
 We ask that you campaign to protect human rights in the Pacific and to put more value on human life.
 Free the people seeking asylum in detention and fight to make mandatory detention illegal.

-We ask you to make all people seeking asylum and refuge from Manus and Nauru available for New Zealand’s Refugee Quota Programme under special urgent circumstances and save them from this humanitarian crisis.
+We ask you to make all people seeking asylum and refuge from PNG and Nauru and Australia available for New Zealand’s Refugee Quota Programme under special urgent circumstances and save them from this long term humanitarian crisis.

 New Zealand must push for this to happen, and not wait to be sanctioned by the Australian Government to do so.